iscmueh/website/content/english/members/msc-tam-do.md

 course: "Lecturer"
 position: ""
 # biograph
-bio: "Graduated from Vietnamese German University as a Master of Science and is currently working as Urban designer at B+H Architects company.
-Joined ISCM as collaborator in research and lecturer.
-Always want to contribute to developing a good society, better quality of life for Vietnamese people.
-Having interest in Smart and Sustainable City, City Marketing, develop open space and green space, develop space for pedestrians and cyclists."
+bio: "Mr. Tam Graduated from Vietnamese German University as a Master of Science and is currently working as Urban designer at B+H Architects company.
+He has joined ISCM as collaborator in research and lecturer.
+Creating a good society, better quality of life for Vietnamese people is always his priority and effort.
+Therefore, he has interest in Smart and Sustainable City, City Marketing, developing open space and green space, and developing space for pedestrians and cyclists."
 # interest
 interest: ["City Marketing","Smart City","Sustainable Urban Development"]
 # contact info